 Why don’t I rise at this quiet hour more often?
 Cool air, dewy grass, peaceful pond ruffled by three landing sweeps – a trio of mallards have arrived for the day.
 Fog bank whorls over the Penobscot River, a face mask muffling the rising sun.
 When you have to catch a 7:30 boat that’s an hour and a quarter’s drive away, you drag yourself up and out.
 Makes me wish I had to catch a 7:30 boat every morning (sort of).
-My 60th year in 60,000 words Day 324: 80 words, TOTAL = 52,708; 7,292 remaining |
+My 60th year in 60,000 words Day 324: 80 words, TOTAL = 52,708; 7,292 remaining

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |